40thieves/image-recognition/report.md

 Another success of the application is the colour segmentation of fire engines.
 This allows very accurate segmentation of a specific vehicle, something that is required by the specification.

 However, the application was not tested with images of different cars, with various colours and shapes.
 This means that it may be unsuitable for application in a non-academic scenario.
 For this to be achieved, the application would have to be further tested and adjusted to the distinct requirements of a real-world situation.

+Image segmentation based on a subtraction approach is also problematic in some circumstances.
+For example if the vehicle has not moved far enough between the two frames, then the resulting image can be "cut off" where the images intersect.
+This can affect the calculation of the vehicle's centroid, and thus it's distance from the camera.